SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Experiments

-These results show that training with dense spatial rewards generalizes beyond spatial benchmarks to real-world settings.
-Gains on MM-Star, RoboSpatial-Home, and VStarBench highlight the benefit of structured scene grounding, even with a small synthetic training set, and reinforces our hypothesis that spatial grounding via reward optimization not only improves spatial reasoning but also enhances visual understanding in the wild.

 \textbf{RL Training with Dense Rewards Enables Superior Generalization.} To isolate the contributions of our dense spatial reward design, we compare against two ablation variants: supervised fine-tuning (SFT) and reinforcement learning with sparse rewards (Vanilla GRPO) using only format and answer accuracy, trained on STVQA-7K.
-As shown in Table~\ref{tab:avg_accuracy_gains}, \textsc{SpatialThinker-7B} achieves an average accuracy of 71.2\% across all 12 benchmarks—exceeding the gains from SFT by +6.0\% and the sparse GRPO variant by +3.2\%.
-These gains are consistent across the 3B variant as well, where \textsc{SpatialThinker-3B} outperforms its SFT and GRPO counterparts by +5.5\% and +4.1\% average gains, respectively.

-Notably, Vanilla GRPO provides modest improvements over the base model (+4.0 for 7B, +4.9 for 3B), but our dense spatial reward nearly doubles \(\times 1.8\) this gain (+7.2\% for 7B, +9.0\% for 3B), underscoring the complementary learning signal provided by count and spatial objectives, along with lexicographic reward gating.
+As shown in Table~\ref{tab:avg_accuracy_gains}, \textsc{SpatialThinker-7B} achieves an average accuracy of 70.5\% across all 14 benchmarks, exceeding the gains from SFT by +5.5\% and the sparse GRPO variant by +3.2\%, while essentially matching GPT-5 ($-0.9\%$ avg.) and beating GPT-4o, Claude 4 Sonnet, and every open baseline.
+Scaling the same recipe to 30B, \textsc{SpatialThinker-30B} reaches 74.5\%, surpassing GPT-5 by +3.0\% and Claude 4 Sonnet by +5.8\%.
+These gains are consistent at 3B, where \textsc{SpatialThinker-3B} outperforms its SFT and GRPO counterparts by +5.2\% and +3.9\% respectively.
+Notably, Vanilla GRPO provides only modest improvements over the base model (+4.4 for 7B, +5.2 for 3B), whereas our dense spatial reward raises this to +7.7\% and +9.1\% ($\sim$1.7$\times$), underscoring the complementary learning signal provided by count and spatial objectives, along with lexicographic reward gating.
 Overall, these results affirm that structured reinforcement learning with dense spatial supervision significantly enhances the spatial and generic VQA capabilities of multimodal LLMs, with a small fraction of high-quality data.